No. 7 Penn State women overwhelm Illinois 95-62

 By GENARO C. ARMAS

-The Lady Lions went on a 49-26 run over the final 15 minutes of the first half to seize control.
+A 49-26 run over the final 15 minutes of the first half gave control to Penn State.

 A satisfied Penn State coach Coquese Washington took time to lean back on the scorer’s table and sip from a bottle of water before her team jogged back to the locker room with a 54-33 halftime lead.

-Relentless Penn State attacked from all over the court on both ends of the floor.
+Her team attacked relentlessly from all over the court on both ends of the floor.
 Lucas and Bentley led the charge from the backcourt, while third guard Dara Taylor (nine points, five steals, six turnovers,) harassed opponents with her speed and quick baseline moves.

-The balanced attack featured 13 points and seven rebounds from forward Mia Nickson and 11 points from guard/forward Ariel Edwards.
-The Lady Lions aggressively attacked the basket while also getting 10 blocks, including four from Tori Waldner and three from freshman Candice Agee.
+The balanced offense featured 13 points and seven rebounds from forward Mia Nickson and 11 points from guard/forward Ariel Edwards.
+The Lady Lions aggressively drove the basket while also getting 10 blocks, including four from Tori Waldner and three from freshman Candice Agee.

-Illinois coach Matt Bollant managed to get his team settled in the second half, but the Illini could get no closer than 19 with 7:42 left to play.
+Bollant managed to get his team settled in the second half, but the Illini could get no closer than 19 with 7:42 left to play.
+The first half doomed Illinois’ chances.

-A two-minute stretch midway through the first half exemplified Illinois’ frustrating night.
+A two-minute stretch midway through that half exemplified Illinois’ frustrating night.
 GodBold appeared to have a clear path to the basket before Agee swatted the ball away from behind.
-Lucas corralled the rebound before connecting on a textbook cross-court pass in transition to Bentley for a layup with 9:45 left in the half.
+Lucas corralled the rebound and connected on a textbook cross-court pass in transition to Bentley for a layup with 9:45 left in the half.

 About 30 seconds later, Agee missed a foul shot but Penn State got the rebound and whipped the ball around the floor to counter the Illini’s overplaying defense.
 Left open on the wing, Lucas called the ball and hit a 3 before an Illinois player jumped in front of her for a 13-point lead.